RavutlaNagaSowjanya/MovieDB1/README.md

 when the menu clicks the top rated the top rated movies are displayed with title:blush: when the image clicks in the main activity it goes to detail ativity:blush: and displays the image backdrop,poster path,titlr,overview,release date and rating of that particular movie:blush:
+At last,this is the simple overview of my application:thumbsup: